kw217/rust-peg/README.md

 [codespan-reporting]: https://crates.io/crates/codespan-reporting
 [codemap-diagnostic]: https://crates.io/crates/codemap-diagnostic

+## Upgrade guide

+The rule return type has changed between 0.7 to 0.8.
+To upgrade, add a call to `.into_result()` to convert the rule return type (which now supports reporting multiple errors) to a simple `Result`.

 ## Development

 The `rust-peg` grammar is written in `rust-peg`: `peg-macros/grammar.rustpeg`.
 To avoid the circular dependency, a precompiled grammar is checked in as `peg-macros/grammar.rs`.
 To regenerate this, run the `./bootstrap.sh` script.

 There is a large test suite which uses [`trybuild`](https://crates.io/crates/trybuild) to support testing for compilation failure errors.
-Use `cargo test` to test them all, or `cargo test -- trybuild trybuild=lifetimes.rs` to test just the indicated file.
+Use `cargo test` to run the entire suite, or `cargo test -- trybuild trybuild=lifetimes.rs` to test just the indicated file.